Weak randomness in graphons and theons

 \section{Abstract}

 Call a hereditary family $\cF$ of graphs strongly persistent if there exists a graphon $W$ such that in all subgraphons $W'$ of $W$, $\cF$ is precisely the class of finite graphs that have positive density in $W'$.

-The first result of the paper is a complete characterization of the hereditary families of graphs that are strongly persistent as precisely those that are closed under substitutions.
-In fact, we prove an analogous characterization for the natural extension of these properties to structures in finite relational languages.
+Our first result is a complete characterization of the hereditary families of graphs that are strongly persistent as precisely those that are closed under substitutions.

-We call graphons (or more generally theons) with the self-similarity property above weakly random.
-Weak randomness can be seen as a weakening of graph quasirandomness: while the latter requires densities of any finite graph to be the same in any subgraphon, the former only requires the set of finite graphs with positive density to be invariant across subgraphons.
-A hereditary family $\cF$ is said to have the weakly random \Erdos--Hajnal property ($\WR$) if every graphon that is a limit of graphs in $\cF$ has a weakly random subgraphon; this includes as a special case the approximate \Erdos--Hajnal property ($\AEHP$), where the subgraphon is required to be an almost clique or almost anti-clique.
+We call graphons with the self-similarity property above weakly random.
+A hereditary family $\cF$ is said to have the weakly random \Erdos--Hajnal property ($\WR$) if every graphon that is a limit of graphs in $\cF$ has a weakly random subgraphon.
 Among families of graphs that are closed under substitutions, we completely characterize the families that belong to $\WR$ as those with ``few'' prime graphs.

-The classes $\AEHP$ and $\WR$ can be seen as measuring the complexity of hereditary families in terms of structural variation in their limit objects (here specifically in terms of unavoidable sub-objects), and this work can be seen as initiating a classification theory for hereditary families of finite structures.
+We also extend some of the results above to structures in finite relational languages by using the theory of theons.